 This last week the neighborhood pool opened, to much delight.
-I took my daughter on Wednesday, and in Kansas, the outdoor pools can be pretty chilly since we don’t have a lot of hot weather yet to heat the water up.
+I took my daughter on Wednesday, and in

 I’ve decided I like taking the plunge!
 And, in a way, I think that’s sort of a metaphor for how we can approach life.
 Do we timidly, slowly, agonizingly dip our toes into the challenges that come before us, or do we plunge right in, full-bodied, ready to take a risk?
 I have to think of times in my life when I’ve decided to jump in all at once, despite any possible shocks to the system.
 Now, I’m not condoning impulsive behavior that might end up with dangerous or disastrous consequences.
 Instead, I’m talking about being willing to jump in to something new and initially uncomfortable in order to reap the benefits that come with taking risks.